-This article is focused on start-line anxiety in runners, however, the explanation applies to all types of anxiety.
+This article is focused on start-line anxiety in runners, however, the explanation applies to all types of performance anxiety.

 Imagine this: you’re getting ready for your first race.
 Your heart is racing and you’re sweating as you watch everyone line up at the start line.
 Are you going to be able to face your fear and race your heart out?
 Or are you going to sit this one out and miss out on what could be a personal best?
 Many people will turn the other way, missing out on a wonderful experience.
 The same sequence of events can also come up in other areas of life from work to relationships.
 You then have a choice to make: overcome your start line anxiety, or let it control everything you do (or don’t do).